BojanJurca/Neural-Network-from-Scratch-for-Arduino-A-Clap-Recognition-System/README.md

 _Bias_ is a vector of equal size as the output vector of each layer.
 By providing each neuron with a trainable constant value, bias increases the flexibility of the model, allowing the network to fit the data more accurately.

 _af_ is a non-linear neuron activation function.
 It must be non-linear; otherwise, the whole neural network would just be a linear system.
-The ones used here are _Sigmoid_ and _ReLU_:
+The ones used here are _Sigmoid_, _ReLU_, _Tanh_ and its approximation fro faster calculation (_FastTanh_):

 $$